jlelia/website/README.md

 All of the content on the site is static.
 I use HTML with a unified [CSS style sheet](styles.css) to avoid in-line CSS and to follow DRY principles.

 I used to write the code through SSH CLI as a practice exercise in bash, but now I use GitHub Actions to automate updates whenever I push to this repo via a [runner workflow](.github\workflows\deploy-to-pi-selfhosted.yml).

+I try to follow good security practices, so if you find anything that could be exploited (against my server or my visitors), please let me know!